energimolnet/energimolnet-ng/README.md

 ### Collection model structure

 Typically, you talk to the API using our collection models.
 For a list of what models are available in the SDK, check the `src/models` folder.
-The aim is that any public enpoint should have a matching collection model in the SDK.
+The aim is that any public endpoint should have a matching collection model in the SDK.

 The collections models have one or more of the following methods implemented: